76 English Phrases for Traveling with Ease

-What does that mean for travel?
-It means that you, as an English-speaking traveler, have the opportunity to go to many places around the world and practice your English!
-But, what would you say to the English speakers you meet while traveling?
+This also means that you, as an English-speaking traveler, have the opportunity to go to many places around the world and practice your English.

 Greetings (things that you say at the beginning of a conversation) seem straightforward and easy for English learners.
 However, they are essential to conversation.
 You need good greetings to be understood well while you are traveling an English-speaking country.
 Check out these most common ones.